texfaq/texfaq.github.io/FAQ-reallyblank.md

 }
 ```
 <!-- {% endraw %} -->
-The ''obvious'' thing is then to use this command to replace
+The "obvious" thing is then to use this command to replace
 `\cleardoublepage` in a patched version of the `\chapter` command.
 (Make a package of your own containing a copy
 of the command out of the class.)
 This isn't particularly difficult,